CDCgov/phdi-azure/docs/README.md

 ## Overview

 The purpose of this repository is to implement our cloud-based **Starter Kit pipeline** in Azure.
-Our Starter Kit is composed of **Building Blocks**—modular software tools that, when composed together, can improve data quality and reduce data cleaning workloads—developed from the [PHDI SDK](https://github.com/CDCgov/phdi).
+Our Starter Kit is composed of **Building Blocks**—modular software tools that, when combined together, can improve data quality and reduce data cleaning workloads—developed from the [PHDI SDK](https://github.com/CDCgov/phdi).
 This repository will allow users to begin deploying these Building Blocks to their own Azure environment.
 For more information for using our repository beyond what is contained in this README, please refer to our [Getting Started](getting_started.md) document, which offers additional resources on how to set up a local development environment, how these Building Blocks are deployed, and more.

 ### Problem Scope